 - Milk: use regular or dairy-free milk.
 Don’t have milk?
 You can also make overnight oats with water, but they won’t taste as creamy.

 - Greek Yogurt: can substitute regular plain yogurt.
 Choose a fat content that works for your overall diet.
 Choose sugar-free varieties and sweeten to your taste.
-Want to make your overnight oats vegan?
-Simply leave out the yogurt or substitute a plant-based yogurt.
+Don’t have yogurt?
+Simply leave it out.
+Substitute a plant-based yogurt to make your overnight oats vegan.

-- Maple Syrup: substitute any sweetener you like.
+- Maple Syrup: substitute agave, honey, or brown sugar.
 You can also use jam, juice, or pureed fruit in place of sweetener.

 - Pecans: substitute any nut of your choice.
 For best flavor, toast the pecans.
 If using whole pecans, toast in the oven, then chop finely.
 If using chopped pecans, toast on the stovetop.

-- Cinnamon: substitute any variety of sweet spices – allspice, cardamom, cinnamon, cloves, ginger, or nutmeg.
+- Cinnamon: substitute any sweet spice – allspice, cardamom, cinnamon, cloves, ginger, or nutmeg.
 Adjust to taste.

 Feel free to add other mix-ins: chia seeds, flax seeds, coconut flakes, cocoa powder, nut butter, flavor extracts, etc.